Your cart is currently empty!

 When resizing a photo, it’s important to maintain the original image’s aspect ratio to avoid distorting it.
 The aspect ratio is the ratio of the width to the height of the image.
 Most photo editing software will automatically lock the aspect ratio when you adjust the dimensions, but it’s important to double-check to ensure the image looks good on your website.
 If the original aspect ratio isn’t appropriate, then use a crop tool to adjust the shape.

 Image resolution refers to the number of pixels in an image.
 A higher resolution means more pixels, resulting in a larger file size.
 When resizing a photo, it’s important to understand the resolution and adjust it as necessary to achieve optimal page load performance without sacrificing the final image quality.
-A resolution of 72 pixels per inch (ppi) is standard for web images, but you may need to adjust the resolution based on the specific needs of your website.
+A resolution of 72 pixels per inch (PPI) is standard for web images, but you may need to adjust the resolution based on your website’s specific needs.

 To maintain the quality of your resized photos, use high-quality original photos and resize the image using image editing software like Adobe Photoshop or one of the others listed below.
 Making a larger image smaller won’t impact quality, but making a smaller image larger will.
 Avoid over-compressing the final image during the resizing process.